vendia/blog/posts/2022-07-08-crm-integration-painpoints.md

   - Anders Maul
 ---

-# Top 5 Headaches of CRM Integrations According to a Salesforce MVP
+# Top 5 headaches of CRM integrations according to a Salesforce MVP

 Without the right solution, integrating multiple CRMs can take months (or years).
 Plus, the integrations needed can end up looking like a bowl of API spaghetti.
 Our guest and Salesforce MVP, [Rebecca Lammers](https://www.linkedin.com/in/rebecca-lammers/), a Director at [Slalom](https://www.slalom.com/), covers five of the most common headaches you will need to overcome when combining multiple CRMs.